Editor's note: This blog was originally published on November 22, and has been recently updated.

 The goal is to keep the surface clear of foreign debris that could negatively affect printing quality.

 Wait at least 4 hours before storing cleaned sleeves and plates to ensure complete evaporation of solvents and other liquids.
-Wrap them in a black-backed film, such as polyethylene, which will block ozone and UV lights that could change their physical properties.
+Wrap them in a black-backed paper or film which will block ozone and UV lights that could change their physical properties.

 Storage temperature and conditions are critical: